snknitin/Excel-cheatsheet/README.md

 * Reference a range using **:**, for example G4:G8 for a column and G4:L8 to reference a matrix selection
 * Use **format painter**,(below the cut and copy options),which enables you to select the format of a cell that you like and then apply it to other cells you click
 * If you see a series of '#' signs in excel like this, ##############, that means there are numbers in that column and the column needs to be expanded in order to see those numbers.
 It isn't wide enough.
 Double click to make it fit perfectly
+* **Conditional formating**.
+You can choose a different highlight or format of a cell based on value or other attributes

 ## Formula